ohsayan/all_asserts/README.md

 > "No man is an island!"

 And I always stick to that belief!
 Please help me out in better formatting the output to make debugging easier.
 If you find an issue, go ahead a create one!
 (All doubts, questions and ideas are welcome)

+# License
+This project is licensed under the Apache-2.0 License.